azhirnov/cpu-gpu-arch/gpu/AMD-RDNA1.md

 	- Previous generations used a wavefront size of 64 threads (work items).
 This generation supports both wavefront sizes of 32 and 64 threads.
 [3]
 	- Wave64 via dual-issue.
 [1]
 	- Compute and vertex shaders usually as Wave32, pixel shaders usually as Wave64.
 [1]
+	- Either half of the execution of a wave64 may be skipped if there is no work to do for that half.
+[3]
+	- Wave64 memory instructions: can skip one half but never entire instruction.
+[3]
+	- Wave32 memory instructions: never skip.
+[3]
 * Workgroup Processors [3]<br/>
 	Previously the shader hardware was grouped into "compute units" ("CUs") which contained ALU, LDS and memory access.
 Now the "workgroup processor" ("WGP") replaces the compute unit as the basic unit of computing.
 This allows significantly more compute power and memory bandwidth to be directed at a single workgroup.